Post # 78 – Developing World

 for their respective functions.

-The Rupa Kalapas and in turn the solid, liquid, heat, and air parts of the form aggregate inherits the basic nature of their constituents, the four basic elements (Patavi, Apo, Thejo, Vayo), the nature of arise stay and cease in rapid succession ( udaya-vaya )
+The Rupa Kalapas and in turn the solid, liquid, heat, and air parts of the form aggregate, inherit the basic nature of their constituents, the four basic elements (Patavi, Apo, Thejo, Vayo).
+That is the nature of arise stay and cease in rapid succession ( udaya-vaya ).

 Step 23